Disaster risk reduction

 Countries and regions at highest risk are often so overwhelmed by managing disasters that they are unable to advance their development and fight poverty.

 We aim to better protect people living in high-risk areas.
 We increase their resilience to the elements.
-Especially when natural disasters are recurrent, people need to be properly prepared and know how to react and protect themselves.
+Especially when natural hazards are recurrent, people need to be properly prepared and know how to react and protect themselves.

 The SRC is working on disaster preparedness in 11 countries in Africa, Asia and Latin America.
 And by doing so, we are supporting the SDGs ‘Zero poverty’, ‘Sustainable cities and communities’, and ‘Climate action’.